USPTO Examiner ZAAB SHARAH - Art Unit 2863

 Executive Summary

-Examiner ZAAB, SHARAH works in Art Unit 2863 and has examined 89 patent applications in our dataset.
-With an allowance rate of 68.5%, this examiner allows applications at a lower rate than most examiners at the USPTO.
-Applications typically reach final disposition in approximately 36 months.
+Examiner ZAAB, SHARAH works in Art Unit 2863 and has examined 82 patent applications in our dataset.
+With an allowance rate of 69.5%, this examiner has a below-average tendency to allow applications.
+Applications typically reach final disposition in approximately 39 months.

 Allowance Patterns

-Examiner ZAAB, SHARAH's allowance rate of 68.5% places them in the 23% percentile among all USPTO examiners.
-This examiner is less likely to allow applications than most examiners at the USPTO.
+Examiner ZAAB, SHARAH's allowance rate of 69.5% places them in the 31% percentile among all USPTO examiners.
+This examiner has a below-average tendency to allow applications.

 Office Action Patterns